KRM7/gapp/docs/install-guide.md

 - `GAPP_DISABLE_RTTI` - When this option is `ON`, the library will be built without run-time type information.
     The default value is `OFF`.

-- `GAPP_LINK_TBB` - When this option is `ON`, the project will attempt to link Intel's TBB library to the library during the build.
-This option has no effect if TBB is not installed on the system, or if CMake can't find it.
-The default value is `OFF`.

 The options are specified during the configuration step of CMake, for example: